zhedahht/JsInPractice/README.md

 JavaScript in Practice

-Here there some sample code to facilitate learning JavaScript.
+Here is some sample to display cartoon snow animation.
+Wish you merry Christmas and happy new year.